daparadiso/daparadiso.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Daniel Paradiso and I am a [third-year graduate student](https://artsandsciences.syracuse.edu/people/graduate-students/daniel-paradiso/){:target="_blank"} and NSF Graduate Research Fellow in the Department of Physics at Syracuse University working with [Dr. Eric Coughlin](https://ecoughli.expressions.syr.edu/){:target="_blank"}.
+My name is Daniel Paradiso (usually just go by Dan) and I am a [third-year graduate student](https://artsandsciences.syracuse.edu/people/graduate-students/daniel-paradiso/){:target="_blank"} and NSF Graduate Research Fellow in the Department of Physics at Syracuse University working with [Dr. Eric Coughlin](https://ecoughli.expressions.syr.edu/){:target="_blank"}.
 My research is focused on understanding the deaths of stars in our universe through both self-induced and external mechanisms.

 Research
 ------